ava-labs/avalanche-docs/learn/community.md

 [**Avascan**](https://github.com/ava-labs/avalanche-docs/tree/94d2e4aeddbf91f89b830f9b44b4aa60089ac755/learn/www.avascan.info): an independent blockchain explorer that enables users to browse blockchains, transactions, validators, delegators, assets, and smart contracts on Avalanche.
 Also features an Asset Detail Validation Program to add rich data to assets on Avascan.

 [**Vscout**](https://vscout.io): an analytics tool for exploring Avalanche subnets, staking, and validators.

+### Insurance

+[**Union**](https://www.unn.finance/): a technology platform that combines bundled protection and a liquid secondary market with a multi-token model.
+DeFi participants manage their multi-layer risks across smart contracts and protocols in one scalable system.

+### Lending

+[**Torque**](https://torque.loans/): a powerful DeFi platform for borrowing assets with indefinite-term loans and fixed interest rates.
+Get an instant, crypto-backed loan with no KYC or credit checks.

 ### Miscellaneous